Ogi (food)

-Akamu, also known as pap and ogi, a Nigerian dish made from corn.
-It is more commonly known as akamu to the Igbo and ogi to the Yoruba, although both ethnic groups appear to share both words.
+Ogi, also known as pap and akamu, a Nigerian dish made from corn.
+It is more commonly known as koko to the Hausa, akamu to the Igbo and ogi to the Yoruba.
 It is eaten for breakfast or dinner, and may be sweetened with sugar or honey.

-Ogi, pap, eko, koko or akamu is a cereal pudding and street food from Southwestern Nigeria, typically made from maize, sorghum, or millet.
+Ogi, pap, eko, koko or akamu is a cereal pudding and street food in Nigeria, Benin and Togo., typically made from maize, sorghum, or millet.
 Traditionally, the grains are soaked in water for up to three days, before wet-milling or grinding, sieving to remove husks, and straining.
 It is then boiled into a pap, or cooked to make a creamy pudding also known as agidi or eko.
 It may be eaten with moin moin, acarajé or bread.
+In solid jello form, it is called eko or agidi.
+In soft pudding form, it is called koko, ogi or akamu.
+Ogi baba is the brown type made from sorghum or millet, many times fermented.